Mastering Schmetz Machine Needles: Selection Guide & Pro Tips

 8.1 Q: Can I use Universal needles for embroidery?

-A: No—while Universal needles are versatile, they aren’t optimized for embroidery.
-For best results, use Schmetz Embroidery needles, which have a medium ball point and an enlarged eye to accommodate specialty threads and reduce thread breakage.
+A: No. Universal needles are versatile, but Schmetz Embroidery needles are optimized with a medium ball point and enlarged eye to handle specialty threads and reduce breakage.

 8.2 Q: How often should I replace my Schmetz needle?

-A: Replace your needle every 8 hours of sewing, or at the start of each new project.
-Dull or bent needles can cause skipped stitches, thread breaks, and fabric damage.
+A: Every 8 hours of sewing or at the start of a new project.
+Dull or bent needles cause skips, breaks, and fabric damage.

 8.3 Q: What does NM 90/14 mean on a Schmetz needle?